neuronlogic/NASChain/README.md

 Please take some time to review `dummy_trainer.py`, `vali_trainer.py`, and `vali_config.py`.
 Follow the hyperparameters used for training, such as the number of epochs, optimizer, and learning scheduler.
 Validators will evaluate your model based on `vali_trainer.py` and `vali_config.py`.
 Your model should outperform other models under the same fair conditions.
 For example, if you train your model for 500 epochs and achieve 95% accuracy, but the validator only trains the model for 50 epochs before evaluation, your pre-evaluation and post-evaluation results will not match, resulting in disqualification.

 ### 3. Custom Layer Implementation Not Supported by PyTorch Load and Deserialize Functions
-Your models should be loadable and trainable using the generic `torch.load()` method.
-Custom layer implementations that require a layer definition alongside the model weights are not currently supported.
+Your models should be loadable and trainable using the generic torch.load() or torch.jit.load() methods.
+Custom layer implementations that require a layer definition alongside the model weights are not currently supported unless TorchScript can successfully save and load the model.

 ### 4. Model File Size
 NAS is about training small models.
 There is a file size limit that you can upload as described in `vali_config.py`.
 Uploading larger model sizes than the limit will be rejected by the validator code.
 Exceptions will also be thrown during miner model upload if the size exceeds the limit.
 This limitation is to prevent overloading the validator with models that have billions of parameters unnecessarily for the dataset.

 ### 5. Duplicate Uploads
 If the same architecture is uploaded multiple times by the same or different miners and the model is on the Pareto Optimal line and needs to be rewarded, only the miner with the oldest commit date for that model will be rewarded.
 For example, if two models uploaded to the chain and HF have exactly 500k parameters and 90% accuracy, the miner that uploaded the model first will be rewarded for that model if it is the top model.

 ---

 ## Hardware Requirements